 On May 12, 2010, a putative stockholder class action lawsuit, asserting claims under the Securities Exchange Act of 1934, as amended, or the "Exchange Act," was filed in the United States District Court for the Western District of North Carolina against us and certain of our current and former officers.
 The lawsuit alleges violations of the Exchange Act SEC Rule 10b-5, related to allegedly false and misleading statements and/or omissions by us about our financial condition and future sales prospects during the period between April 29, 2008 and October 30, 2008.
-We filed, and on August 6, 2013, the court granted, our motion to dismiss the complaint and enter judgment in favor of us.
-The plaintiff has through September 5, 2013 to file a notice of appeal; however, we currently expect to prevail on any such appeal, and as a result, we do not believe that it is reasonably possible that we will experience any losses on this matter.
+We filed, and on August 6, 2013, the court granted, our motion to dismiss the complaint and entered judgment in favor of us.
+Plaintiffs did not file a Notice of Appeal by the deadline and thus this lawsuit was concluded in the favor of CommScope and the other defendants.